Two Pieces of Nuts: Belarus

-In a Belarussian tale titled "Тры дачкі" ("Three Daughters"), three sisters are walking near a rye field, when they talk among themselves: the eldest promises to give good rye to her husband, the middle one good wheat, and the third promises to bear a son with stars on his temples, the Moon on the front, the Sun on the back of the neck, his hands of gold and legs of silver.
+In a Belarusian tale titled "Тры дачкі" ("Three Daughters"), three sisters are walking near a rye field, when they talk among themselves: the eldest promises to give good rye to her husband, the middle one good wheat, and the third promises to bear a son with stars on his temples, the Moon on the front, the Sun on the back of the neck, his hands of gold and legs of silver.
 One of the master's sons overhears the girls' conversation and decides to marry the third one that promised a wonderful child.
 It happens thus, and she gives birth to her promised son.
 However, a sequence of forged letters by the elder sisters force the girl and her son to be thrown in a barrel.
 The barrel is washed ashore on an island, where they meet an old woman who takes them in.
 Some time later, the old woman is baking a pie, and goes to a wedding: the boy's father marriage to another bride.
 At the ceremony, the man places a container full of nuts and promises to give his entire estate to whoever counts them.
 The boy begins to count the nuts two by two, all the while interweaving the story of how his parents met, then shows his father his astral birthmarks and metal-coated body parts, thus proving his parentage.
 The man dismisses his second bride, and retakes his previous wife.
 Belarusian folklorists Kostantin P. Kabashnikov and Galina A. Bartashevich classified the tale as East Slavic tale type SUS 707.